When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How Many Years Does the Average Person Spend In the Shower?

-Men spend on average 185.4 days in the shower, while women spend slightly more, at 195.7 days.
-This is based on an average daily shower time of eight to nine and a half minutes.
+Men spend an average of 185.4 days in the shower over their lifetime, while women spend slightly more at 195.7 days.
+This calculation assumes an average daily shower time of eight to nine minutes.

 What is the Fear of Taking a Shower Called?